MrBrodinha/Sudoku_Solver_in_Ocaml/README.md

 Anyways, this simple code uses a kind of system called "backtracking", where it fills the blank spaces and if something goes wrong it "back tracks" to where the error started

-Im still doing things to the code since its not working 100% as i want

 Anyways, the way this program works is just:
 - Put the size of the table (4, 9 is working fine and as intended, after that im still making chances)
-- if you put lets say, size 9 you need to make a line of 9 numbers, if you want a space to be an empty space use 0, so for example, if you want a line with the numbers 9 _ 6 | _ _ _ | 1 _ 2 you should insert on the terminal "9 0 6 0 0 0 1 0 2"
+- if you put lets say, size 9 you need to make a line of 9 numbers, if you want a space to be an empty space use 0, so for example, if you want a line with the numbers 9 _ 6 | _ _ _ | 1 _ 2 you should insert on the terminal "9 0 6 0 0 0 1 0 2" then enter, then insert the other 8 lines and it should solve the sudoku puzzle for you :)

-You should do this for the 9 lines, or 4 if you choose 4, or 16, etc...
+The code is not fully commented yet, but i will try to comment the rest asap